Six Secret Japan Spots You Haven’t Heard Of

 #4 Zao Fox Village, Miyagi Prefecture

 But did you know about the Zao Fox Village, where you can hang out with six different species of these fluffy trixters and not even fear for your life?
 Nestled near the beautiful Mount Zao, an active volcano in northern Honshu, this fox sanctuary has over 100 animals, the most common of which is the adorable Japanese Red Fox.
-For around $1.20 you can pick up some snacks to feed these fluffy-tailed creatures (which you are advised to not feed by hand despite them being quite tame, but rather throw to the ground, as they are, after all, a wild animal).
+For ¥1000 (AU$12.50) you can pick up some snacks to feed these fluffy-tailed creatures (which you are advised to not feed by hand despite them being quite tame, but rather throw to the ground, as they are, after all, wild animals).

 If, after roaming with the foxes in the main grounds of the sanctuary, you’re left wanting a big animal hug, not to worry – there is also an on-site petting zoo with bunnies, goats and ponies.
 Kawaii indeed!